Empathy: What It Is, Why It Matters, and How You Can Improve

 It is also highly important for management to use empathy.
 Bosses who lack empathy are likely to subject their employees to unfair practices.
 Managers who are without empathy may push employees to work beyond what is healthy and reasonable or may be unduly harsh when an employee makes a mistake.

-Higher amounts empathy in the workplace have been linked to increased performance, increased sales, and better leadership abilities.
+Higher amounts of empathy in the workplace have been linked to increased performance, increased sales, and better leadership abilities.

 For the World